ctrlok/zola-pechersk/content/blog/markdown-example.md

     This is another paragraph in the sidenote.
     This is another paragraph in the sidenote.

-    * List item 1
-    * List item 2
+[^3 left]:
     this is a text

     this is a text
     this is a text

 ## Examples of Markdown Elements